jose219081/SAMPA/lab05/README.md

 ~~~
 ├── README.md  <- arquivo apresentando a tarefa
 │
-└── food-intake-analysis.ipynb    <- arquivos do notebook com as soluções
+└── food-intake-analysis-advanced.ipynb    <- arquivos do notebook com as soluções

 ~~~